 Balsamic Vinegar

 The original ‘mother’ culture came directly from Modena through a connection that Timm and Sharon made when visiting that part of Italy.
-The vinegar is aged in special wood barrels imported from Italy which includes many types of wood – ash, oak, cedar, cherry, mulberry etc – some of the barrels are even composed of two types of wood – differing between the staves and the heads.
+The vinegar is aged in special wood barrels imported from Italy which includes at least six types of wood – ash, oak, cedar, cherry, mulberry etc. – some of the barrels are even composed of two types of wood – differing between the staves and the heads.
 This “set” of barrels is referred to as a “batterie”.
-One of the two batteries here was moved during the August 2014 earthquake – fortunately landing against one of the walls rather then tipping over.
+One of the two batteries here was moved during the August 2014 earthquake – fortunately landing against one of the walls rather than tipping over.
+The smaller barrels house the older Balsamic Vinegars.

 There is a proper way for tasting vinegar – put your hand out flat, palm down, raise your thumb and they will squirt a bit of the excellent tasting vinegar on the back of your hand which you will then lick off.
 It is very interesting to note the dramatic differences in flavor that the type of oak makes – for example the vinegar in the cherry wood has a noticeable sweetness – combined with the flavor makes for a memorable tasting experience!